lbaehren/lofarsoft/src/pipeline/docs/sphinx/source/developer/index.rst

     details.

 ``framework``
-    The framework code itself: see the :ref:`pipeline-directory-contents` section.
+    The framework code itself.
+This is implemented as the Python module :mod:`lofarpipe`; see its documentation for details.
+A ``distutils`` based setup script, ``setup.py``, is included for easy installation: see the section on :ref:`installing the framework <framework-installation>`.

 ``recipes``
     A collection of :ref:`recipes <recipe-docs>`, intended to both demonstrate